Koukyosyumei/MyZKP/book/src/zksnark/subsec2.md

 # Arithmetization

 The ultimate goal of Zero-Knowledge Proofs (ZKP) is to allow the prover to demonstrate their knowledge to the verifier without revealing any additional information.
 This knowledge typically involves solving complex problems, such as finding a secret input value that corresponds to a given public hash.
 ZKP protocols usually convert these statements into polynomial constraints.
-This process is often called \textit{arithmetization}.
+This process is often called **arithmetization**.

 To make the protocol flexible, we need to encode this knowledge in a specific format, and one common approach is using Boolean circuits.
 It's well-known that problems in P (those solvable in polynomial time) and NP (those where the solution can be verified in polynomial time) can be represented as Boolean circuits.
 This means adopting Boolean circuits allows us to handle both P and NP problems.